-- monitoring local authorities’ oversight of spectator safety at international, Premiership and Football League grounds;
+- monitoring local authorities’ oversight of spectator safety at international, Premiership and Football League grounds; and

 The stated goal of the FLA was to ensure that all spectators regardless of age, gender, ethnic origin, disability, or the team that they support are able to attend sports grounds in safety, comfort and security.
 In pursuing that goal the FLA was the catalyst for vast improvements both to stadia and the safety management of spectators.
-Current stadia and the facilities within them are unrecognisable from those of 20 years ago.

 Our work to date

 That work has helped to ensure:

 - Seventy three of the 94 football grounds in England and Wales within our remit are now all-seated, with increased attendances and a wider demographic of supporters.

 - All grounds now employ competent Safety Officers to oversee the safety of spectators.

 - Through advice and persuasion, the FLA brought about a permanent change of safety culture whereby encouraging consistently high standards of safety at every Premiership, Football League and International football ground, with clubs and ground management taking responsibility for safety on their own initiative, rather than in response to requirements imposed by other bodies.